miv51/Trading-Strategy-Development-Implementation/README.md

 ## Part 5 : Develop an Automated Trading Strategy
 From our EDA, we obtained a deep learning model that predicts upward (+1) transitions with ~50% accuracy during periods of liquidity, where at least 5 trades have occured in the last 2 seconds.
 50% accuracy with a roughly 1 to 1 profit to loss ratio will not produce any profits, but as shown in <code/> transition_data_EDA_and_strategy_dev.ipynb </code>, the predicted probabilities of the final model are highly correlated with the model's accuracy.
 This allows us to be more selective about which trades we take. <br>

 I enter a position with the intention of selling for a gain or continue holding at the next highest price level, and selling for a loss at the next lowest price level.
-I use the following inequality to determine which trades I take - where $P$, $G$, $R$, and $\delta$ is the predicted probability of a +1 transition from the model, potential gain, potential loss, and the spread (difference between the best bid and ask) of the most recent quote update for each trade respectively. <br>
+I use the following inequality to determine which trades I take - where $P$, $G$, $R$, and $\delta$ is the predicted probability of a +1 transition from the model, potential gain, potential loss, and the spread (difference between the best bid and ask) of the most recent quote update for each trade respectively.
+If the best ask price is less than the best bid price then $\delta$ is set to zero. <br>

 $$\huge P(G + R) > R + \delta$$